rhessing/docker-php-supervisord/README.md

 # docker-php-supervisord

-Supervisord (for running job workers) with the latest version of PHP 7
+Supervisord (for running job workers)

 Please note that the default behavior expects a Laravel app to be mounted within /var/www.
 You can change this by using a different command then the default command as described below.